InnovateWorldio/goalflow/src/content/docs/EA-Meta/05-plan.md

 The information below is a grouping of many feature sets and will not necessarily be developed in the order listed.

+I have also purposly overestimated the time it will take to develop each feature to account for the unknowns and to ensure I have enough runway to continue development and respond to any feedback.

-In order to maximize productivity
+In order to maximize productivity I'll

 - Develop the core data models and functions to work with the data first
 - Develop the UI and UX for the workspaces, navigation, and tables to interact with the data